niupanyu/box2d/docs/FAQ.md

 * Some differential equations don't have known solutions
 * Some constraints cannot be determined uniquely

-What this means is that constraints are not perfectly rigid and sometimes you will see some bounce even when the restitution is zero.
+What this means is that constraints are not perfectly rigid and sometimes you will see some bounce even when the restitution[恢复系数] is zero.
 Box2D uses Gauss-Seidel to approximately solve constraints.
-Box2D also uses Semi-implicit Euler to approximately solve the differential equations.
+Box2D also uses Semi-implicit Euler to approximately solve the differential equations[微分方程].
 Box2D also does not have exact collision.
 Polygons are covered with a thin skin (around 0.5cm thick) to avoid numerical problems.
-This can sometimes lead to unexpected contact normals.
+This can sometimes lead to unexpected contact normals[法线].
 Also, some shapes may begin to overlap and then be pushed apart by the solver.

 ## Making Games

 ### Worms Clones

-Making a worms clone requires arbitrarily destructible terrain.
+Making a worms clone requires arbitrarily destructible terrain[地形].
 This is beyond the scope of Box2D, so you will have to figure out how to do this on your own.

 ### Tile Based Environment

-Using many boxes for your terrain may not work well because box-like characters can get snagged on internal corners.
+Using many boxes for your terrain may not work well because box-like characters can get snagged on internal corners(角色被内部角落卡住而无法通过).
 A future update to Box2D should allow for smooth motion over edge chains.
 In general you should avoid using a rectangular character because collision tolerances will still lead to undesirable snagging.

 ### Asteroid Type Coordinate Systems